On Road – Course Module & Prices

 Our bespoke training programme sets out the knowledge, skills and understanding needed to deliver successful learning.
 The ‘key’ to delivering a good lesson is about instructors delivering agreed syllabuses using a ‘client-centred’ approach.

-Course Overview - Our Training programme consists of THREE modules:
+Course Overview - Our Training consists of THREE modules:

 There are online materials included in the course, which will be sent to your email address at different learning stages.
 The course will provide the skills, knowledge and understanding you need to Pass the ADI Qualification Process – Part 1 – 2 – 3.